-As I walked back to the vehicle the big brave armpits were still giving it some on their horns, so I just gave them all the bird and climbed back in to the cab.
+As I walked back to our vehicle the big brave armpits were still giving it some on their horns, so I just gave them all the bird and climbed back in to the cab.
 We were soon away and within about ten minutes we arrived at the Camperstop here in Merida (GPS: N38.919050° W6.336056°).
 We took a ticket at the barrier, so I guess they work out your charge as you leave.
 The Camperstop book also says that there is the option to also have electricity at three euro's a night, though I hadn't seen any hook-up points.
 Having parked up I told The Chef I was going for a walk to check the place out, only to return within minutes as I had found the hook-ups at the end of our line, and a space had just become vacant close to them.
 We were soon re-parked and I had the cable rolled out and plugged in.
 All we need now is for the weather to improve.

-Back in Salamanca we visited the fresh food market and were amazed to see cows snouts for sale.
+Back in Salamanca we visited the fresh food market and were amazed to see cow snouts for sale.
 I kid you not.
 They were in pride of place alongside tripe, pigs trotters and pigs ears.
 These Spaniards waste nothing, although back home we are probably eating the same thing except that it's minced up and called 'Mince' or 'Sausages'.
 Anyhow, at the local Lidl supermarket we bought a rack of pork ribs thinking we'd go to a campsite within days and enjoy a barbecue.
 And here we are days later still waiting for one.
-So as we're hooked-up here, tonight we're going to have a go at cooking them in our little Lakeland electric oven and maybe have some wedges with them.
+So as we're hooked-up here, tonight we're going to have a go at cooking them in our little Lakeland electric oven and maybe have some potato wedges with them.

 In the news we seem to have seriously peed off the French by doing a deal with America and Australia to help the Aussies build nuclear submarines to help to counter the growing threat from China in the South China Sea.
 They had a contract with the French to build a number of diesel electric subs but the production and delivery of those boats was clearly causing the Aussies some concern.
 The French engineering unions are particularly annoyed as they may well lose jobs over it, and without jobs they can't go on strike.

-It looks as if we've hit problems producing the gasses needed for food production, and then there's the growing problem with the distribution of food due to the shortage of HGV drivers.
+It also looks as if we've hit problems producing the gasses needed for food production, and then there's the growing problem with the distribution of food due to the shortage of HGV drivers.
 It seems that many of these drivers were East European and beggered off back home after Brexit which they were perfectly entitled to do.Though of course the haulage industry and government played their part.
 It's time we started to train our own HGV drivers on swifter, slicker training course and having done so, pay them more and give them better facilities like toilets, showers and rest areas en route and at their final destinations.

 Then we have the huge rise in wholesale gas prices.
 Hardly surprising since the government was warned a few years ago that the UK's gas storage tank capacity